 Alan G. Lurie, Professor of Oral Health and Diagnostic Sciences; Head, Division of Oral and Maxillofacial Radiology, D.D.S., UCLA, Ph.D., University of Rochester.
 Digital imaging analysis of dental and bone diseases.

 Peter Maye, Assistant Professor of Reconstructive Sciences, Ph.D., Wesleyan University.
 Isolation, characterization and differentiation of embryonic and adult skeletal stem cells down the osteogenic lineage.

 Mina Mina, Professor of Craniofacial Sciences, Division of Pediatric Dentistry.
 D.M.D., National University of Iran, Ph.D., University of Connecticut.
 Origin, maintenance, proliferation and differentiation of adult stem cells in dental pulp.

 Lakshmi Nair, Assistant Professor of Orthopaedic Surgery and Chemical, Materials and Biomolecular Engineering, Ph.D., SCTIMST, India.
 Design and development of regenerative biomaterials to favorably modulate the responses of a variety of cell types involved in tissue regeneration and repair.

-Syam P. Nukavarapu, Assistant Professor of Orthopaedic Surgery; Chemical, Materials and Biomolecular Engineering.
+Syam P. Nukavarapu, Associate Professor of Orthopaedic Surgery; Chemical, Materials and Biomolecular Engineering.
 Ph.D., Indian Institute of Science (IISc).
 Scaffold based bone tissue engineering.

 Carol C. Pilbeam, Professor of Medicine; Ph.D., Yale University, 1982.
 M.D., Yale School of Medicine.
 Mechanisms of regulation of bone formation and resorption.